alexshtf/alexshtf.github.io/_posts/2026-03-15-Spectrum-Banded.md

         return tridiag_eigvalsh(self.diag(x), self.off_diag(x), self.eig_idx)
 ```

 Now we can use it for training, like any PyTorch model.
-So let's try learning a classifier that detects if we have either two of five ones in a vector:
+So let's try learning a classifier that detects whether we have either two or five ones in a vector:
 ```python
 def toy_function(x: torch.Tensor):
     return torch.maximum(